Table of Contents

 Whatever happens, it might bring a lot of trouble to your WordPress site and a loss of your valuable data.
 To prevent this from happening, you should always have a recent backup on hand.

-More About Hosting providers, which also includes backups.
+Many businesses make a mistake by fully relying on the services delivered by their hosting providers, which also includes backups.
 Unfortunately, there is no guarantee that your host backs up your files and database regularly, and you will be able to restore your data the moment you need it.
 To cut a long story short, if you want to ensure that you will always have a recent backup of your website, it’s better to back up on your own.

 Still, there are exceptions to the rule.
 While the reliability of shared WordPress hosting solutions might be questionable, using premium managed WordPress hosting providers, you can implement automatic backups with off-site storage.
 Though it will cost you more money, you will get the service that you pay for.